agraysargent/Work-Day-Scheduler/README.md

 # Description

-Daily planners or schedulers help folx to better organize their schedules.
-It allows those to best plan out their days in order to best complete daily tasks and get work done.
+Daily planners or schedulers help folx to organize their schedules better.
+It allows those to best plan out their days to best complete daily tasks and get work done.

 # Considerations